Financial Aid and Scholarships

 BruinPay Plan

 When you enroll at UCLA, you’re eligible to apply for the BruinPay Plan.
-This plan allows students and families to pay each academic quarter’s tuition and fees in three payments spread over the term.
+This plan allows students and families to pay each academic quarter’s tuition and fees in three installments throughout the term.

 Where to Go for More Information